servimp/Rails-SSE-Ws-demo/README.md

 # Installation

-Note: Demo uses Rails 7+
+Demo uses Rails 7+

-1: Clone the repository
+1: Clone the repo

 2: `bundle install`

-3: run `websocketd --port=8080 ruby inventory.rb` from app/shoe-store/
+3: Run `websocketd --port=8080 ruby inventory.rb` from app/shoe-store/
 IMPORTANT: if you are having problems with the websocketd executable not found, set ENV variables `export PATH=$PATH:$HOME/websocketd/bin`
 `export PATH=$PATH:/usr/local/websocketd/bin`

 4: Start Rails `rails s`

-5: To see the demo go to http://localhost:3000/sse/
+5: To view the demo go to http://localhost:3000/sse/

 ## Description
-An instance of event machine is used to receive the WS data.
+An instance of event machine is used to get the WS data.
 SSE (Server sent events) are used to stream the messages received by WS.

 ## Features